How to Fight a War

 ‘Colourful, punchy, admirably challenging and clear—essential reading for every soldier, officer and General.’ — General Sir Patrick Sanders, Chief of the General Staff, British Army

 ‘War is abhorrent and complicated.
 But it is also human.
 In this easy-to-read book Mike Martin strips away much of its technical characteristics and reminds us that war is determined by some basic tenets that only a fool ignores.
-How to Fight a War is for statesmen, diplomats and generals to keep by their side when conflict beckons.’ — General Douglas Chalmers (CB, DSO, OBE) Deputy Chief of the Defence Staff, 2018-2021; Master of Emmanuel College, Cambridge University
+How to Fight a War is for statesmen, diplomats and generals to keep by their side when conflict beckons.’ — Lieutenant General Douglas Chalmers (CB, DSO, OBE), Deputy Chief of the Defence Staff, 2018-2021, and Master of Emmanuel College, University of Cambridge

 ‘Almost all of the wars that have been fought over the last thirty years have been unsuccessful.
-If the leaders, generals and statesmen had read this book, they might not have been.’ — Rt Hon Johnny Mercer MP, Minister for Veterans’ Affairs
+If the leaders, generals and statesmen had read this book, they might not have been.’ — The Rt Hon.
+Johnny Mercer MP, Minister for Veterans’ Affairs

 Mike Martin is Senior Visiting Research Fellow in the Department of War Studies at King’s College London, where he speaks and writes on conflict.
 His previous books, also published by Hurst, are An Intimate War; Crossing the Congo; and Why We Fight.
 He tweets about conflict and geopolitics as @ThreshedThought.